ViktorAryd/katacoda-scenarios/firecracker/step2.md

-Now it's time to actually run Firecracker.
+Now it's time to actually start Firecracker itself.
 To do this, we first need to run the binary we just downloaded:

 `./Firecracker --api-sock ./firecracker.socket`{{Execute}}